wachiraa26/CNMTDL/README.md

-# MTDL-CNIA
+# CNMTDL
-This is repository contains the code implementation of Manifold Topological Deep Learning via Combinatorial Networks for Image Analysis
+This is repository contains the code implementation of Combinatorial Network-Enabled Manifold Topological Deep Learning for Image Analysis

 ## Python Environment
 Python 3.10.12